josalvatorre/monorepo-alpha/abacus/genesis/README.md

 # Genesis

 Genesis is our "first mover" CI/CD system.
-It automates the deployment of base images for Bazel to consume and the Terraform deployment for our infrasructure.
+It automates the deployment of base images for Bazel to consume and our Terraform-defined infrasructure.
 The automation is orchestrated using GitHub Actions.

 ## Design